LiamDHall/Mixology/README.md

 ### Form Input Labels

 I only gave form inputs labels where appropriate.
 The reason for this is that I didn't want to cluter the UI.
 This is mainly the case on the cocktail form page.
 If a form input doesn't have a label it has a aria label instead.
-Hint text as to what goes into a input is provide by placeholder text.
+Hint text is present for all inputs on the cocktail form to prompt the user as to what goes into an input displayed as placeholder text.

 ### Form Validation URL Validation

 Some forms use custom bootstrap form validation which give the user feedback as to what is wrong or missing.
 Forms that need to check the database gives feedback via flash messages.
-I couldn't work out a way to validate URLs for images or if the URLs actually pointed to an image.
+I couldn't work out a way to validate URLs for images as in if they actually pointed to an image.
 I set up a image preview so the user can self validate if the URL works.
 The user can however add any URL even if it doesn't point an image.
+This is an issue still in the live site

 ### Images